-The QUILL Research Centre (Queen’s University Ionic Liquid Laboratories) is the oldest and most established centre dedicated to studying ionic liquids.
-It was founded in 1999 by Professors Seddon and Swindall, based on the US NSF Industry/University Cooperative Research Centre model, in which pre-competitive research is supported by an Industrial Advisory Board.
+The QUILL Research Centre (Queen’s University Ionic Liquid Laboratories) is the oldest and most established centre dedicated to studying ionic liquids and their analogues.
+It was founded in 1999 based on the US NSF Industry/University Cooperative Research Centre model, and pursues both fundamental and pre-competitive research, supported by an Industrial Advisory Board, and higher-TRL studies in close collaboration with industrial partners.

-Our research, strongly rooted in ionic liquids, extends beyond to other advanced liquid and amorphous materials, such as ionogels, deep eutectic solvents and zwitterionic salts.
+Our research, rooted in ionic liquids, extends to other advanced liquid and amorphous materials, such as deep eutectic solvents, ionogels, liquid coordination complexes and zwitterionic salts.
 Our research is interdisciplinary, with the focus on addressing the most urgent technological challenges of our times:

 Using IL systems to remove contaminants.